unyt-org/datex-specification/README.md

 DATEX introduces the concept of endpoints that form a peer-to-peer network, replacing the common server-client architecture.

+DATEX incorporates a global shared memory that enables data synchronization between network participants (endpoints).
+In addition, DATEX includes a general-purpose type system which is designed to interface with common programming languages.

 This specification describes
  * the *DATEX Binary Format* (**DXB**) - the machine-readable format of DATEX
  * the *DATEX Script Language* (**DATEX Script** or **DX**) - human-readable representation of DATEX that gets compiled to DXB